Understanding Your Options

 Judging a Book By It’s Cover – Better Delivery of Benefits

-For most small employers, the HR department and broker are typically tasked with the distribution of information, implementation of open enrollment, and execution of employee elections.
+For most mid-sized employers, the HR department and broker are typically tasked with the distribution of information, implementation of open enrollment, and execution of employee elections.

 It happens far too often that insurance education & enrollment consists of voluntary all-staff meetings; or worse, emails or memos that go unread.
 Making matters worse is the incredible number of employers who are still executing this process manually using paper.
 In today’s world there is no excuse for not using online benefit platforms even if this still requires a personal touch in the first year.